Architecture

 |---|---|

-decision_links | Relationships between decisions (relates, supersedes, conflicts, duplicates) |
+decision_links | Relationships between decisions (relates, supersedes, conflicts, etc.) |

 import_jobs | Discover scan job state and progress |